 Peace Corps Celebrates Women's History Month

-WASHINGTON, D.C., March 2, 2009 - This March, in honor of National Women's History Month, the Peace Corps recognizes the achievements of female Peace Corps Volunteers, as well as women leaders within the agency who contribute to fulfilling the agencys mission and goals.
+WASHINGTON, D.C., March 10, 2008 Peace Corps recognizes March 2008 as National Womens History Month and recognizes the achievements of women Peace Corps Volunteers, as well as women leaders within the agency who contribute to fulfilling the agencys mission and goals.
+National Womens History Month is also a national celebration that highlights the achievements of women throughout history, and emphasizes their vital impact on our future.

+The United States has been celebrating this commemoration to women since 1987, when Congress passed a resolution declaring March as National Womens History Month.
 In the Peace Corps, female Peace Corps Volunteers have consistently outnumbered male volunteers for more than 20 years.
-Currently, 60 percent of the 7,876 Peace Corps Volunteers serving are women.
+Currently, 59 percent of the 8,079 Peace Corps Volunteers serving are women.

 # # #